• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Disease Prevention / Why You Need to Be Concerned About STDs Even Though You’re Older
+You are here: Home / Baby Boomer Wellness / Disease Prevention / Why Baby Boomers Must Be Concerned About STDs

-Why You Need to Be Concerned About STDs Even Though You’re Older
+Why Baby Boomers Must Be Concerned About STDs

 As we age and establish ourselves in the world, some of our worries fade.
 We care less about our appearance, social status, finances, and so on.
 However, there are other concerns we don’t have the luxury of forgetting about.
 Nothing exemplifies this point better than the STD crisis affecting the Baby Boomer population.